Matt Draper - Tonga 2018

 Who will be in the water with me?

-Tongan rules and regulations allow four people plus one trained guide to be in the water with a Humpback whale.
-Your boat will be split into two groups of three people, each group will be accompanied by both Matt and your whale guide.
+Tongan rules and regulations allow 4 people plus 1 trained guide to be in the water with a Humpback whale at anytime.
+The boat will be split into 2 groups of 2 people, each group will be accompanied by both Matt and your whale guide.

 How long will I get in the water each time?